 First degree graduates of a three-year undergraduate program who are interested in receiving the degree of Master of Science in Aerospace Engineering will be required to take prerequisite courses which will be determined by the Faculty Advanced Degrees Committee (see regulation 23.03 at Graduate School.)

 |Master of Science in Aerospace Engineering||A first degree average grade of at least 83.

 If the average grade is between 75 and 83 it is possible to begin a “no thesis” track Master’s degree.
-If a grade of at least 85 is then achieved in the three compulsory courses (Applied Mathematics 1 and 2 and Numerical Methods in Aeronautical Engineering) it is possible to apply for a transfer to a Masters-with-a- thesis track.
+If an average grade of at least 85 is then achieved in 12 credits and you find an adviser and prepared together a research proposal it is possible to apply for a transfer to a Masters-with-a- thesis track.